isaiahaiasi/idoit-task-tracker/README.md

 ## Structure
 In an effort to avoid over-engineering, I'm starting by basically implementing a "model-view-controller" structure without a controller.
 I'm pretty sure this means I **will** be doing a lot of refactoring, but the process of refactoring what MUST be refactored is probably a better learning experience than trying to predict what MIGHT ought to be refactored.
 If I want to know where to put a sunshade, first I gotta see where the sun is actually shining.

+^ (for the record, I am NOT happy with this foolish person from the past!)